Audit Services

 Solidity Audits

-Line-by-line review of your contracts, in separate passes for security, logic, architecture, and code quality.
-One reviewer hunting one class of bug at a time.
+Full-coverage review of your contracts, in separate passes for security, logic, architecture, and code quality — a dedicated specialized agent per class of bug, not one reviewer skimming for all of them at once.

 Security Analysis